ray-project/ray/src/ray/design_docs/id_specification.md

     - `PUT_OBJECT` indicates this object is generated through `ray.put` during the task's execution.
     - `RETURN_OBJECT` indicates this object is the return value of a task.

 - The (3) `transport_type` part is 3 bits to indicate the type of the transport which is used to transfer this object.
-So it can support 8 typess.
+So it can support 8 types.

 - There are 11 bits unused in `flags bytes`.